 We’re just going to lay that down right there.
 Quietly.
 In case there’s an unsympathetic snare drum banging in your head.

-If you’re still hungover from New Year’s Eve (or last night), take heed.
+If you’re still hungover from New Year’s Eve (or 2019 in general), take heed.
 And even if you’re not, same drill.
-Because one day soon—tomorrow, next week, the day after Inauguration Day—you might be, and you’ll require something to get you out of bed and into a poached egg.
+Because one day soon—tomorrow, next week, the morning after a particularly rousing Arbor Day celebration—you might be, and you’ll require something to get you out of bed and into a poached egg.

 So here we’ve got a potentially lifesaving pasta-for-breakfast situation courtesy of chef Sal Lamboglia and that New York pasta haven Bar Primi.